We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Vaginal discharge is one of the most common reasons women see a gynecologist, amounting to about 10 million office visits per year.
 Clear, watery discharge, however, is rarely a sign of a problem.

 There are several conditions, including infections and STIs, that can cause abnormal discharge.
 Discharge may be a sign of a problem if there are noticeable changes in color, odor, consistency, or amount.

 If you’re concerned about your vaginal discharge, you should make an appointment with your primary care doctor, gynecologist, or OB-GYN.
+If you don’t already have an OB-GYN, our Healthline FindCare tool can help you connect to physicians in your area.
 You can also seek treatment at a sexual health clinic, such as Planned Parenthood.

 See your doctor if you have any of these signs of abnormal discharge: